nycdotnet/docker-cheat-sheet/README.md

 You can pass environment variables to a container that you launch with docker run via `-e` such as `docker run -e SOME_VAR=FOO`.
 If you don't put the `=` then the value of your local environment variable will be passed into the container.
 There is also support for env files.
 See https://docs.docker.com/engine/reference/commandline/run for more details.

+### Ports

+You can expose ports in a container to the host OS.
+For example `docker run -p 127.0.0.1:5432:5432/tcp` will expose port 5432 in the container to port 5432 on 127.0.0.1 of the host OS.
+The "local" port is first and the port as it exists in the container is second.

 ## Running a container interactively

 Once you've built a Linux-based `Dockerfile`, you can run bash inside it using the image hash (will be shown at the end of each successful step in the build such as `Successfully built 8ecf61de9be9`).
 The command is typically `docker run -it <image> bash`, though bash may be `bin/bash` or even something else, depending on the setup of the image.
 If the `Dockerfile` has an `ENTRYPOINT` step, you may have to specify bash as an entrypoint instead: `docker run -it --entrypoint /bin/bash <image>`